-IDEA (the Individuals with Disabilities Education Act) regulations issued by the U.S. Department of Education in March, 1999, make it clear that "attention deficit disorder" (ADD) and "attention deficit hyperactivity disorder" (ADHD) are included in the list of conditions that could render a child eligible for special education services.
+IDEA (the Individuals with Disabilities Education Act) regulations issued by the U.S. Department of Education in March, 1999, make it clear that attention deficit hyperactivity disorder (ADHD) is included in the list of conditions that could render a child eligible for special education services.

 While IDEA does offer help for eligible children with ADHD, not all children who have ADHD will are eligible.
 Even a medical diagnosis of ADHD does not necessarily guarantee eligibility of services.
 To qualify, the ADHD must adversely affect a child's educational performance.